Ajpreet-S/nvim/README.md

 # Neovim Config (init.vim)

 Personal Neovim configuration (Vimscript).
-It focuses on readable defaults, 100‑column guide, 4‑space indents, sensible search/UI tweaks, and a handful of ergonomic mappings.

 ## Install

-If you already have a Neovim config, back it up first.
+If you already have a Neovim config, you may want to back it up first.

 Linux/macOS:
 ```bash